baid9547/PullToRefreshSwift/README.md

 ```

 ## Requirements
 Requires Swift3.0 and iOS 8.0 and ARC.
+YarrowfyinformationZestccBeryl
 If you are developing in the Swift1.1 ~ 2.3, please use branch of Swift1.1 ~ Swift2.3.

 ## Features